AKA LRPs – Microwave Little Red Potatoes!

 Little Red Potatoes

-We always have baby potatoes in the house.
+We always have little red potatoes in the house.
 I also plant them in potato grow bags every year.
 They are super easy to grow!
-I buy and allow baby potatoes to get sprouty and plant them in the spring!
+I buy and allow little red potatoes to get sprouty and plant them in the spring!
 I chop them up and plant sprouty pieces in a potato bag or large pot in a few inches of soil.
 When the plants pop up several inches, I add several more inches of dirt and a few more baby sprouty potato pieces.
 After about three soil/potato additions, in a few weeks, the bag is pretty much full.
 If you get the bags that have open flaps at the bottom for harvesting, you can harvest the early potatoes while the potatoes on top are still growing.
 This year I’m going to grow sweet potatoes too!

 LRPs are simply little red potatoes microwaved with a good amount of butter, chives, salt, pepper, and granulated garlic.
 Uncle Steve used a lot more butter than I do, you can add as much as you’d like!Jump to Recipe